 Where air travel gets a little tricky is actually with your airline.
 On Southwest, for example, your lightsaber counts as one of your carry-on items.
 Be sure to check with your airline to see what their policy is before you travel so that you don't end up with extra bag fees!

-Lightsabers do fit into the overhead compartment, but be sure to check with a flight attendant in case they have a preferred place to store it during the flight.
+Lightsabers do fit into the overhead compartment, but be sure to check with a flight attendant in case they have a preferred place to store them during the flight.
 If helpful, the blade and hilt can be separated when packing.

 Are you excited to build your own lightsaber inside Savi's Workshop at Disney World?
 What kyber crystal or hilt theme would you pick?
 Don't froget to check out our full guide on Star Wars: Galaxy's Edge at Disney World.